Clinker brick: Clinker brick tiles

 These reclaimed brick tiles are not sliced from full clinker bricks but from half clinkers.
 Full clinkers are very hard and if used as flooring would not only rip one’s feet apart but also one’s shoes.
-The surface of a Klinker brick is so hard that it is almost glass like and any rough edges wouldn’t soften.
+The surface of a Klinker brick is so hard that it is almost like glass and any rough edges wouldn’t soften.

 Half Klinker bricks have been fired at high temperatures in wood fired kilns over 100 years ago but because they have been sun dried prior to being loaded in the kiln, there has not been the same intensity of vitrification as with a full clinker brick.
 This makes them softer underfoot and therefore far more desirable for use in flooring.
 They also wear and soften with age.

 Because the kilns have been wood fired there is a certain amount of inconsistency with the temperatures in different parts of the kiln and this is what gives the Brick tile its distinctive color variation.